Deaths of John and Joyce Sheridan: Response

 There was some backlash from the Sheridans' criticism.
-Following Mark's comments in news stories criticizing both Soriano and his report, Raymond Bateman, a former State Senate president and the Republican Party's 1977 gubernatorial candidate, wrote an op-ed piece in the Home News Tribune, Middlesex County's daily newspaper, defending Soriano.
+Following Mark's comments in news stories criticizing both Soriano and his report, Raymond Bateman, a former State Senate president and the Republican Party's 1977 gubernatorial candidate, wrote an op-ed piece in the Middlesex County Home News Tribune defending Soriano.
 Bateman's son Christopher, who had followed his father into the State Senate, had sponsored Soriano's nomination.

-Bateman took it as an established fact that John Sheridan, whom he knew from his own days in the State Senate, was mentally ill in some way when he died.
-He compared him to Andreas Lubitz, the pilot who, shortly before the report's release, had deliberately crashed a Germanwings flight into the side of a French mountain, killing 149 passengers and crew in addition to himself, and was later found to have been suffering from depression severe enough that he feared losing his commercial pilot's license.
+Bateman took it as an established fact that John, whom he knew from his own days in the State Senate, was mentally ill in some way when he died.
+He compared him to Andreas Lubitz, a German airline pilot who, shortly before the report's release, had deliberately crashed Germanwings Flight 9525 into the side of a French mountain, killing 149 passengers and crew in addition to himself, and was later found to have been suffering from depression severe enough that he feared losing his commercial pilot's license.
 "As I write with tears about my friend, John," Bateman wrote, "I recognize that mental depression must just completely overwhelm a person's normal judgment."

-Although he had agreed with Sheridan about the failings of the state medical examiner system, Weedn defended Lilavois' conclusion.
+Although he had agreed with the Sheridans about the failings of the state medical examiner system, Weedn defended Lilavois' conclusion.
 Based on reviewing the autopsy reports, he found the couple's injuries "more consistent as a generality with a murder-suicide", although he qualified that by saying he had not seen the photos.
 Weedn said it was unlikely that a burglar or intruder would have confronted the Sheridans in their bedroom; such struggles usually occur on the ground floor of a house closer to any entrance that might have been used.
 He agreed that the possibility of homicide could not be ruled out, particularly if the blade used could not be found.